Why Won’t My Garage Door Opener Close the Garage Door?

 Reconnect the sensors to the door rail bracket and align them properly so both sensor lights turn on.

-Troubleshooting Your Garage Door When It Won’t Travel Smoothly
+Your Garage Door Isn’t Traveling Smoothly

 If the garage door doesn’t travel smoothly on its tracks when you pull the emergency release cord and close it manually, check for bent rails or damaged rollers.